S3-working-group/s3-practical-guide/src/bringing-in-s3/open-s3-adoption.md

 ## Open S3 Adoption

-**Invite everyone to evolve to create and run experiments for evolving the organization.**
+**Invite everyone to create and run experiments for evolving the organization.**

 -   identify the driver for pulling in S3 patterns
 -   schedule regular open space events: